 26 Years Later, Street Named After Fallen IDF Hero

-In a historic move, the city of Kharkiv, has honored the memory of IDF Sergeant Asher Neykov by renaming a street in his honor.
-Neykov, a Kharkiv native, sacrificed his life to save dozens of Yiddishe children during a terrorist attack on a school bus in Gush Katif.
+The city of Kharkiv, has honored the memory of IDF Sergeant Asher Neykov by renaming a street in his honor.
+Neykov, sacrificed his life to save dozens of Jewish children during a terrorist attack on a school bus in Gush Katif.

 In a historic move, the city of Kharkiv, Ukraine, has honored the memory of IDF Sergeant Alexey (Asher) Neykov HY”D by renaming a street in his honor.
 Neykov, a Kharkiv native, sacrificed his life to save dozens of israeli children during a terrorist attack on a school bus in Gush Katif.

-The decision was made during a meeting of the local Kharkiv city council on April 26, 2024, where 367 streets, alleys, and squares were renamed.
-Mayor Igor Terekhov signed the decision into effect on May 1, 2024.
+The decision was made during a meeting of the local Kharkiv city council, where 367 streets, alleys, and squares were renamed.
+Mayor Igor Terekhov signed the decision into effect.

 Alexey Neykov’s name graces the streets, symbolizing his selfless act of heroism.
 This marks perhaps the first instance globally where a street outside of Eretz Yisroel has been named after a fallen IDF soldier.